AkiraXie/AkiraXie/README.md

-- 🔭 I’m currently working on Python/Java
+- 🔭 I’m currently working on Python/Golang
 - 🌱 I’m currently learning Golang
-- 👯 I’m looking to collaborate on nonebot2
+- 👯 I’m looking to collaborate on nonebot
 - 🤔 I’m looking for help about backend
 - 😄 Pronouns: learn, practice, and to be stronger